raushan27/threax/README.md

 # Threax (An app inspired by Threads)

 A web application made using Next.js 13 inspired by Threads app that skyrocketed to 100 million sign-ups in less than 5 days.
-This web app packs more features than the Thredas itself.
+This web app packs more features than the Threads itself.

 ## Table of Contents